 When Oklahoma workers are injured on the job, they face several issues, from lost income to medical expenses to a potentially painful recovery.
-The entire situation can be overwhelming, but having an experienced workers’ compensation lawyer on your side to help you navigate the process can lighten the load considerably.
+The entire situation can be overwhelming, but having an experienced workers’ comp lawyer on your side to help you navigate the process can lighten the load considerably.
 The Workers’ Compensation system was created to protect injured workers.
 Still, without careful consideration of the requirements and technicalities, injured Oklahoma workers could miss out on benefits they are due.

 What is Workers’ Compensation?

 Workers’ compensation insurance is designed to cover the costs of medical and rehabilitative care for injured workers, as well as offer financial support for any lost wages while injured workers seek medical treatment and recovery.
 Workers’ compensation benefits are typically paid through the employer’s insurance company.
 Many are aware that workers’ compensation benefits may be available for those who are injured on the job, but benefits may also be available for employees who become ill or disabled, re-injure a former injury, or whose preexisting medical condition worsened as the result of working conditions or a workplace accident.

 Does It Matter Who Is At Fault for the Accident?

 When an Oklahoma worker sustains an injury on the job, it doesn’t matter who was at fault.
 When workers report a compensable workplace injury, their employer should provide medical treatment.
 If you report a compensable workplace injury to your employer, and they do not send you to a doctor within three days of the report, you have the right to choose your own physician to provide medical treatment.
 If your employer is refusing to provide you with medical treatment for an injury sustained on the job, contact an experienced Tulsa, Oklahoma workers’ comp lawyer to discuss your case.